 Previously I completed a Masters of Philosophy in Applied Mathematics and Data Science at The University of Adelaide where my research focused on networks of natural language information flow (which received a Deans Award).
-Between these studies I have run the Bayesian arm of the COVID-19 forecasting for the Australian Federal government and worked as an RA on a variety of projects.
+I also ran the Bayesian arm of the COVID-19 forecasting for the Australian Federal government and worked as an RA on a variety of projects.
 Oh and I have a few failed startups from over the years, because you've got to learn somehow.

-More broadly, my interests lie at the intersections of complex networks, web3, machine learning (especially NLP, differential privacy and federated learning), economics, and social science.
+More broadly, my interests lie at the pairwise intersections of complex networks, web3, machine learning (especially NLP, differential privacy and federated learning), economics, and social science.
 That's a broad set of intersections, but life is full of interesting questions.

 Tobin South, Matthew Roughan, Lewis Mitchell, "Popularity and centrality in Spotify networks: critical transitions in eigenvector centrality", Journal of Complex Networks, Volume 8, Issue 6, 1 December 2020, doi.org/10.1093/comnet/cnaa050

 Pond, Tyson, Saranzaya Magsarjav, Tobin South, Lewis Mitchell, and James P. Bagrow.
 "Complex contagion features without social reinforcement in a model of social information flow."
 Entropy 22, no. 3 (2020), doi.org/10.3390/e22030265

 Roughan, Matthew, Lewis Mitchell, and Tobin South.
 "How the Avengers assemble: Ecological modelling of effective cast sizes for movies."
 PLoS one 15, no. 2 (2020): doi.org/10.1371/journal.pone.0223833